-Any student suspected of violating the Mars Hill Graduate School Ethical Code of Conduct may be referred to the Student Conduct Committee which is responsible for investigating the allegations.
+Any student suspected of violating the Mars Hill Graduate School Ethical Code of Conduct may be referred to the Student Conduct Committee (the Academic Policies Committee, the Dean of Students and Alumni, and a student representative) which is responsible for investigating the allegations.
 Students found guilty of violating the Mars Hill Graduate School Ethical Code of Conduct by the SCC shall be subject to disciplinary action.